Panagiotis Lagos: AEK Athens

 Lagos was a target of some Greek clubs, Olympiacos, Panathinaikos and PAOK.
 Lagos signed with AEK Athens for €1 million and was transferred from Iraklis in 2006.
 Lagos scored his first goal for AEK Athens against Atromitos in a 4–0 home win.
 In his first season at AEK, Lagos started his career with AEK before suffering a serious injury on his right leg in 2007, forcing him out of football for two years, and made his comeback near the end of the 2008–2009 season.
 Lagos' first game back from his injury was in a derby match against Panathinaikos.
 Lagos was a regular in the AEK Athens starting line-up, being played as a left wingback.

 In 2010, Lagos renewed his contract with the club, signing a new three-year deal which kept him at the club until 2013.
 Lagos scored 2 goals against Larissa which led AEK winning 2–3.
 Lagos again suffered a knee injury against Anderlecht, which forced him out of football for three months.
 Lagos made his comeback against Ergotelis, where the match finished 1–1.

 Vorskla Poltava

-On 29 January 2013 Lagos signed a one and half-year contract with the Ukrainian club Vorskla Poltava.
+On 29 January 2013 Lagos signed a one-and-a-half-year contract with the Ukrainian club Vorskla Poltava.

 He made his debut with the club on 3 March 2013 in an away 1–0 loss from Chernomorets.